-The forthcoming year will require the Authority to prepare for and respond to the impact of the emerging outcomes from the Government's 'LGPS - Fit for the Future' consultation with more work to be carried out around the overall governance of the Border to Coast partnership and in particular how performance concerns can be addressed without resorting to high-cost, high-risk options.
+The forthcoming year will require the Authority to prepare for and respond to the impact of the emerging outcomes from the Government's 'LGPS - Fit for the Future' consultation with more work to be carried out around the overall governance of the Border to Coast partnership and in particular how performance concerns can be addressed.
 Given the likely need to respond to the process of the membership of the Partnership increasing, it is likely that a significant amount of senior input will be required to the management and development of the partnership over the coming year.